riehlegroup/product-model-toolkit/README.md

 Copyright 2020 Friedrich-Alexander University Erlangen-Nürnberg (FAU)

-All original source code is licensed under [Apache-2.0](./LICENSES/Apache-2.0.txt).
+This work (source code) is licensed under [Apache-2.0](./LICENSES/Apache-2.0.txt).

+Files other than source code are licensed as follows:

-Some configuration and data files are licensed under [CC0-1.0](./LICENSES/CC0-1.0.txt).
+- Configuration and data files are licensed under [CC0-1.0](./LICENSES/CC0-1.0.txt).

+- Documentation is licensed under [CC BY-SA 4.0](./LICENSES/CC-BY-SA-4.0.txt).

 See the [LICENSES](./LICENSES/) folder in the root of this project for license details.